Chubek/diyrbal/README.md

-# Diyrbal: an scripting language with a "Down Under" flavor
+# Diyrbal: an scripting language WIP

 Diyrbal is currently under development.
-Meanwhile, enjoy _Diyrboll_, the mascot for Diyrbal.
+Meanwhile, enjoy _Ern_, the mascot for Diyrbal (a koala).

 ![Diyrboll](diyrboll.png)